aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 4. Give the core device a unique name that you will remember.
 For example _GreenGrassCore-groupname_.
 Write down the name of the core.
 5. Select _Enter a new group name_ under _Thing group_.
 Give the group a unique name, for example, _GreengrassGroup-groupname_.
 Write down the name of the group.
 6. Select _Linux_ under _Operating System_.
 7. Some credentials are needed for the script to be able to communicate with the corresponding AWS services.
 These are the _Access key_ and _Secret access key_ generated in the previous step.
 It is easiest if these are saved as environmental variables in the shell you are using on the RPI.

 Execute the following commands on the RPI where the keys are replaced with their correct values.
-Also remember to remove the `pi>` statement:
+Also remember to remove the `rpi>` statement:
    ```
    rpi> export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
    rpi> export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY